ICPSwap-Labs/ic-saga/README.md

 Saga State Machine is designed to solve distributed transaction problems.

 Each Saga work flow describes a long lived transaction with a group of sequential sub-transactions, and each sub-transaction has a compensation method to cancel the result of current sub-transaction.
 So if there is no exception, the sub-transactions will be done in order.
-And if any failed, the compensation methods will be invoked one by one in reverse order.
+And if any fails, the compensation methods will be invoked one by one in a reverse order.

 Here is a demo of how to define a Saga work flow
 ```